Azure-Samples/functions-dotnet-core-mediainfo/README.md

 1. Create or Select a Resource Group
 1. Enter a Site Name
 1. Enter a Hosting Plan Name
-1. Hit the *Review + Create* button to validate & deploy the EventGrid Viewer Blazor application
+1. Hit the *Review + Create* button to validate & deploy the application.